kubernetes-study-guide/Kubernetes-Study-Guide/52_NetworkPolicies/README.md

           app: curl_client
 ```

-This results in editing our existing networkpolicy to allow grant all pods in the 'codingbee' namesapce.
+This results in granting access to all pods in the 'codingbee' namespace.